All Episodes

 And people did respond to it then.

-But anybody that knows if it's paying constant attention, um, well, not even constant.
+But anybody that knows that is paying constant attention, well, not even constant, we've never stopped arguing since before the country was founded.

-And so the the desire for that's almost a desire for utopia, desire for stop the arguing and bipartisan, can't we all get along?
+And so the desire for that's almost a desire for utopia, desire for stop the arguing and bipartisan, can't we all get along?

 People look at politics as solving problems, and that's not what solves problems.